PavanRangani/docs/docs/devops/guide/admin-interface.md

 # Admin Interface

 - We have built custom Admin interface, which has features to perform actions like Backup/Restore, Restart environment or Download source code.
 - We have restricted access to Admin interface to whitelisted IPs only.
 It is done via `nginx` service.
+We have done this as we want to restrict reguler Athena users' access to it.
 - It is also secured via [Authelia](https://github.com/authelia/authelia) open source service.
 It is self-hosted on each environment.
 - Authentication is performed by Authelia which includes 2FA via Google Authenticator.
 - Authelia's users are configured into environment's local configuration file. e.g `config-local/authelia/users_database.yml` file.